Why Indian farmers are marching in protest to the capital

 In 2016 Modi's government pledged to step up investment in rural development, aiming to double farmer incomes by 2022.

-They have further asked the government take action against a federal minister whose son was arrested during the 2021 protest on accusations he ran over and killed four protesting farmers.
+They have further asked the government to take action against a federal minister whose son was arrested during the 2021 protest on accusations he ran over and killed four protesting farmers in the Lakhimpur Kheri violence.

 HOW LONG CAN FARMERS SUSTAIN PROTESTS AND WHAT CAN THE GOVERNMENT OFFER?